European shares edge down ahead of U.S. jobs data

 Analysts at Societe Generale, however, are more bullish, betting on the creation of 225,000 jobs last month, well above the consensus.

-Cyclical mining shares were the top losers on Friday, with Randgold Resources (RRS.L) down 2.9 percent and Lonmin (LMI.L) down 1.5 percent.
+Cyclical mining shares were the top losers on Friday, with Randgold Resources down 2.9 percent and Lonmin down 1.5 percent.

-Big pharma stocks, seen as defensive plays, gained ground, with GlaxoSmithKline (GSK.L) up 0.4 percent, Novartis NOVN.VX up 0.4 percent and AstraZeneca (AZN.L) up 0.2 percent.
+Big pharma stocks, seen as defensive plays, gained ground, with GlaxoSmithKline up 0.4 percent, Novartis up 0.4 percent and AstraZeneca up 0.2 percent.